From childhood to retirement, social policies are important at all stages of our lives. Find out what EU rules Parliament is working on.

 An inclusive labour market

-Parliament proposed a set of measures and recommendations to be taken by the Commission and EU countries to ensure people who have been ill can easily get back to work, while chronically ill or disabled workers can be better integrated in the labour market.
+Parliament proposed a set of measures to ensure people who have been ill can easily get back to work, while chronically ill or disabled workers can be better integrated in the labour market.